-Leslie L Goodman
+Leslie Leibhardt Goodman

 Back in 1990, I married my best friend.
-Over the years we have moved back and forth across the country a few times, and through it all, I kept writing.
-Then something marvelous happened after fourteen years of marriage…I became pregnant with our daughter.
-My need to write tripled.
-I kept a journal through my pregnancy as well as our little girl’s first years.
-And when she grew old enough to enjoy books, I began to write stories for her–LOTS of stories.
+Over the years we have moved back and forth across the country more than a few times.
+Through it all, I kept writing.
+Then, something marvelous happened after fourteen years of marriage…we had a daughter and with her, my need to write tripled.
+When she grew old enough to enjoy books, I wrote stories for her–LOTS of stories.

 When our daughter turned 4, my husband encouraged me to take writing courses in children’s literature.
 I researched various online schools and chose The Institute of Children’s Literature where I completed, Writing and selling Children’s Books and Writing for Children and Teenagers.
 I joined SCBWI and to this day, I continue to study children’s literature and poetry.

 My family cheers me on daily.
 And our daughter, who is now 13, continues to request the same gift each Christmas and birthday, “Write a story for me.”
 And I do…because writing is what I need and love to do.